 How to use a Sales Funnel Template to Guide Your Customers Towards Purchase.

 The term Sales Funnel is used to describe the journey each customer goes through, from being identified as a potential lead (top of funnel) to landing on your sales page and making a purchase (bottom of funnel).
+The first step in the funnel is crucial in guiding the customer journey and creating brand awareness.
 The steps or stages they pass through on their customer journey is known as the sales funnel template.

 First Things First – What is a Sales Funnel?

 We already mentioned it’s a journey.
 But let’s take a look at it in a bit more detail.
-Consider a Sales Funnel as a long form sales tool that maps every potential customer’s journey from the moment they start thinking they need something, to the moment they put in their credit card and buy it.
+Consider a Sales Funnel as a long form sales tool that maps every potential buyer’s journey from the moment they start thinking they need something, to the moment they put in their credit card and buy it.
+The sales funnel guides the buyer through each stage, from initial awareness to final decision, helping them move closer to making a purchase.

 The Seven Sales Funnel Stages